SammyShaw/Toy-Robot/README.md

 Inspired by my four-year-old son’s scattered toy collection, this project explores how a robot might **recognize and sort toys into bins** using computer vision.
 Using a **self-collected dataset of five toy categories** — *Bananagrams, Brios, Cars, Duplos, and Magnatiles* — I trained several CNN architectures from scratch, then implemented **transfer learning** with **MobileNetV2**, achieving perfect test accuracy.

-“If successful and scaled, no parent will ever step on a Lego again.”

 ---

 ## Methods & Model Evolution